Academic Renewal

 The purpose of academic renewal is to disregard a portion of a student’s prior substandard academic work.
 Students wishing to disregard prior work must complete the Academic Renewal Petition and submit it to the Enrollment Services office.
 Academic renewal is subject to the following conditions:

-• A student must have completed at least 24 units of lower division credit coursework at a regionally accredited community college with at least a 2.0 cumulative GPA prior to the petition.
+- A student must have completed a minimum of 12 units of lower division credit coursework at a regionally accredited college/university with at least a 2.0 grade point average after the selected coursework to be disregarded.

-• At least 12 months must have elapsed since the substandard credit coursework was recorded.
+- At least one term/semester must have elapsed since the substandard credit coursework was recorded.

 Academic and Progress Probation